 We are the last old-fashioned couple to love each other like our grandparents.
 Your grandfather gave all of the grandchildren their haircuts while your grandmother prepared the meals.
 My grandfather prepared the meals while my grandmother worked knee-deep picking rice.
 Equality can look different to some.

 We ultimately show what the other wants while our spoken words sometimes assume the worst about the other.
 We are each other’s centrifugal railway.
 There is no need to search further for explanations.
-I know all this, have known, and take your man’s body entirely this morning as it is given to me where your words, my words, and our fears sometimes collide into contradictions but where I never forget how your hands continue to hold and carry and offer and wash our dishes and make us dinner and pick up contact solution when I’ve run out, calling me in the middle of the day to ask the all-important question as you eternally stare at 10 different brands, “Opti-Free Express or Opti-Free Pure Moist?” when you have the perfect vision and I have the defective eyes.
+I know all this, have known, and take your body as it is given where your words, my words, and our fears sometimes collide into contradictions but where I never forget how your hands continue to hold and carry and offer and wash our dishes and make us dinner and pick up contact solution when I’ve run out, calling me in the middle of the day to ask the all-important question as you eternally stare at 10 different brands, “Opti-Free Express or Opti-Free Pure Moist?” when you have the perfect vision and I have the defective eyes.

 Your eyes and lips surrender the deepest part of yourself everyday as I kiss your lips one, two, three, four, five, six, seven times.
 Your hands skate across my bare back, not needing a firm grasp to stop anytime soon, but to keep skating, gliding as if our bodies were at a steady pace between planets before I head down the stairs.